ldijkman/Swipe-ESP32-Timer-Switch/About.md

 **Note**: This is a client-side web application.
 URLs are called from your browser, so the browser must remain open and have network access to your devices for automation to work.

+bit hard with android
+trying to figure out
+how to keep it active

 ---